henkbirkholz/draft-birkholz-yang-comi-push/draft-birkholz-yang-core-telemetry.md

 YANG Telemetry:

-: A Series of YANG Notifications or YANG Notification Bundle Messages that are composed of YANG modeled data, potentially composing update records, sent from a YANG datastore to a YANG client either solicited or unsolicited in a fashion that can guarantee well-defined levels of Visibility with respect to Data Node Value changes.
+: A Series of
+YANG modeled data items, potentially composing Update Records, sent from a YANG datastore {{RFC8342}} to a YANG receiver {{-yangnote}} either solicited or unsolicited in a fashion that can guarantee well-defined levels of Visibility with respect to Data Node Value changes.